 ESAs are animals that provide emotional support which alleviates one or more identified symptoms or effects of an individual’s disability.
 An ESA must be recommended by a qualified professional for a student to be permitted to have the ESA stay in the student’s University residence.
 An ESA is not a Service Animal and is not trained to do specific tasks.
 Dangerous, poisonous, illegal, and any other animals that pose a direct threat to the health or safety of individuals in the campus community will not be permitted as an ESA.
 ESAs must be bark (if a dog) and potty trained and cannot be puppies or kittens (less than one year old).

-Your mental health professional will be called to go over the ESA Request for Information as part of the decision process.
+Your mental health professional may be called to go over the ESA Request for Information as part of the decision process.

-The five members of the Accommodations Committee will review the information submitted for dietary, housing, or ESA requests.
-Amy Wilms, the Chair of the Accommodations Committee and Assistant Dean of Academic Success & Disability Services, will send an email with the decision letter on behalf of the Accommodations Committee.
-She will also send a hard copy letter to your permanent address or campus mailbox.
+The members of the Accommodations Committee will review the information submitted for dietary, housing, or ESA requests.
+You will then be notified via email with the decision letter on behalf of the Accommodations Committee.
 Requests can be denied or approved.